-On March 30, 2018, the Company entered into an at-the-market issuance sales agreement ("2018 ATM") with B. Riley FBR, Inc. (the "Distribution Agent"), pursuant to which the Company could issue and sell shares of its common stock from time to time through the Distribution Agent as the Company's sales agent.
-Sales of the Company's common stock through the Distribution Agent were made by any method that is deemed to be an "at-the-market" equity offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-223674), the base prospectus filed as part of such registration statement and the prospectus supplement dated March 30, 2018, which registered the offer and sale of up to \$50 million of common stock under this 2018 ATM.
-Effective March 29, 2019, the Company and the Distribution Agent terminated this 2018 ATM agreement.
+On May 28, 2019, the Company entered into an at-the-market equity offering sales agreement ("2019 ATM") with Stifel, Nicolaus & Company, Incorporated ("Stifel"), pursuant to which the Company may issue and sell shares of its common stock from time to time through Stifel as the Company's sales agent.
+Sales of the Company's common stock through the Agent, if any, will be made by any method that is deemed to be an "at-the-market" equity offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-223674) filed on March 15, 2018 and declared effective March 23, 2018.
+Due to the offering limitations currently applicable to the Company under General Instruction I.B.6. of Form S-3 and the Company's public float as of May 28, 2019, and in accordance with the terms of the sales agreement, the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$13,500,000 through this prospectus supplement.